lucasassislar/distrolucasblog/README.md

 - Optimization is the highest priority
 - Maybe?
 Make this be backwards-compatible (IE6)

+TO-DO:
+- GZip support

+SO FAR:
+- JSON takes more space than just lines of text
+- PNG can actually be lighter than JPEGs on specific cases

 This is my personal safe haven for re-inventing the wheel.

 TOOLS USED: